International Islamic University Chittagong: Library and Information Division

 There are seven libraries in IIUC, listed here with area information and number of books:

 Accreditation

 IIUC is graded by a team constituted by the prime minister in 2004 headed by the chairman of UGC for evaluating the standard and quality of existing 57 private universities.
 IIUC is the first private university which has been accredited by the Board of Accreditation for Engineering and Technical Education (BAETE) for fulfilling all requirements in its CSE, EEE and CCE programs.
 It is the first private university in Bangladesh accredited by BAETE.

 Hostel facilities

-Hostel accommodation is available.
-The hostels are as follows (separate hostel for foreign students):